 Additionally, Binance guarantees that BLVTs will be always available for sale or purchase within 10% of the NAV.
 There will be no 'price gouging' or any kind – no BLVTs will be available for sale on the Binance marketplace outside of these strict price limits.

 4. Transaction and Related Fees

 Binance Leveraged Tokens offer lower fees as compared to other existing leveraged tokens.
 BLVTs charge a low daily management fee of 0.01%, with an annualized rate of only 3.5%, whereas the daily management fee of other existing tokens is as high as 0.03%.

-Users of BLVTs may choose to exit their positions by selling the token into the Spot market or redeem them at the market value of its NAV.
+Users of BLVTs may choose to exit their positions by selling the token into the Spot market or redeem them at the market value of their NAV.
 For which, trading or redemption fees will be charged to the user.
-Users may redeem tokens at any time, although this will generally be more expensive than selling them on the Spot market, and is not recommended during normal trading times.
+Users may redeem tokens at any time, although this will generally be more expensive than selling them on the Spot market, and is not optimal during normal trading times.